arangodb/arangodb/Documentation/Books/AQL/Functions/Geo.md

 `GEO_MULTIPOLYGON(polygons) → geoJson`

 Construct a GeoJSON MultiPolygon.
-Needs at least two polygons in an array (You can find the rules for the Polygon construction above).
+Needs at least two polygons in an array.
+See [GEO_POLYGON()](#geopolygon) for the rules of Polygon construction.

 - **polygons** (array): array of polygons
-- returns **geoJson** (object|null): a valid GeoJSON Polygon
+- returns **geoJson** (object|null): a valid GeoJSON MultiPolygon

-MultiPolygon:
+MultiPolygon comprised of a simple Polygon and a Polygon with hole:

 @startDocuBlockInline aqlGeoMultiPolygon_1
 @EXAMPLE_AQL{aqlGeoMultiPolygon_1}